an-prata/WallpaperEngineBetterSoundBarScript/README.md

  To use the script just import Texture.png, or any white 4x4 image, into Wallpaper Engine as an image asset.
 Select your new image asset and at the top right of the properties pane hit the settings button, then bind script.
 This will open an editor, just paste the content from BetterSoundBar.js into it.
 Your done!

- Instead of using a linear equation to adjust the length of the bars to your music, game, or otehr sounds, it uses 𝑦=m∛(𝑥+a)−m∛a, this equation gives a lines that's angle gets lower and lower, however starting very steep.
-This cutrs out sounds like leavs crunching in a game, or the low volume echoes in music, and makes the sound bar more clear, which in my opinion look FAR better than just graphing everything linearly.
+ Instead of using a linear equation to adjust the length of the bars to your music, game, or other sounds, it uses 𝑦=m∛(𝑥+a)−m∛a, this equation gives a lines that's angle gets lower and lower, however starting very steep.
+This cuts out sounds like leaves crunching in a game, or the low volume echoes in music, and makes the sound bar more clear, which in my opinion look FAR better than just graphing everything linearly.

 ![Equation Graph](https://github.com/an-prata/WallpaperEngineBetterSoundBarScript/blob/main/Graph.png?raw=true)